nymea/nymea-remoteproxy/README.md

 which exposes absolute paths to all `.cpp` and `.h` files as well as the required include directories.
 The `libnymea-remoteproxyclient/common` directory is a relative symlink to the shared `common/` sources so consumers can treat those files like part of the client library tree.
-A complete, minimal example that embeds the client library can be found under `examples/embed-client/`.

 1. Add this repository as a submodule or vendor drop next to your own sources.
 2. From your project, include the helper module and build the library using those lists: